contributte/live-form-validation/README.md

 - **errorMessageClass** - CSS class for an error message
 - **validMessageClass** - CSS class for a valid message
 - **noLiveValidation** - control with this CSS class will have disabled live validation
-- **showErrorApartClass** - control with this CSS class will display message in element with ID = errorApartDivPrefix+control's id
-- **showErrorApartElementPrefix** - prefix for id of div where to display error message
 - **dontShowWhenValidClass** - control with this CSS class will not show valid message
 - **messageTag** - tag that will hold the error/valid message
 - **messageIdPostfix** - message element id = control id + this postfix